-Here’s a look at what you need to know about the H1N1 influenza virus, also known as swine flu.
-There was a pandemic outbreak across the globe which last from 2009 to 2010.
+Here’s a look at the H1N1 influenza virus, also known as swine flu.
+There was a pandemic outbreak across the globe which lasted from 2009 to 2010.

-Swine flu is transmitted from contact with pigs or their contaminated food or air.
-It is transmitted between humans when someone touches an object coughed or sneezed on by an infected person, and then touches his/her mouth or nose.
-However, it cannot be passed from pork or other meat products to humans.
+Swine flu is transmitted between pigs through close contact and contact with contaminated objects.
+Flu spreads when someone touches an object coughed or sneezed on by an infected person and then touches his/her mouth or nose.
+However, swine flu cannot be passed from properly handled pork products to humans.

-Swine flu outbreaks in pigs mostly occur during the late fall and winter months.
+Swine flu outbreaks in pigs can occur at any time, but mostly occur during the late fall and winter months.

-Symptoms include fever, lethargy, lack of appetite and coughing.
-Other symptoms include runny nose, sore throat, nausea, vomiting and diarrhea.
+Symptoms are similar to that of regular human influenza and can include fever, lethargy, lack of appetite, coughing, runny nose, sore throat, nausea, vomiting and diarrhea.

-Timeline: 1930 - The classical swine flu virus (an influenza type A H1N1 virus) is first isolated from a pig.
+1930 - The swine flu virus (an influenza type A H1N1 virus) is first isolated from a pig.

-1976 - Swine flu (Hsw1N1) breaks out among soldiers at Fort Dix, New Jersey.
-13 soldiers are infected and one dies.
+1976 - Swine flu (Hsw1N1) breaks out among soldiers at Fort Dix in New Jersey.
+At least four soldiers are infected and one dies.

-1976 - The U.S. begins a nationwide vaccination program against a type of swine flu known as Influenza A/New Jersey/76.
-However, the program is suspended after people die within hours of receiving the vaccination.
-More than 500 people develop Guillian-Barre syndrome after the vaccination, and 32 people die.
+1976 - The United States begins a nationwide vaccination program against a type of swine flu known as Influenza A/New Jersey/76.
+However, the program is suspended after people who received shots develop a rare illness called Guillain-Barré syndrome.

 September 1988 - A woman dies of the H1N1 flu virus days after visiting a county fair pig exhibition where there was widespread influenza-like illness among the swine.